The Guild Hall is back: first gigs in more than four years will be staged before Christmas

-Preston's Guild Hall is back: first gigs in more than four years will be staged at the landmark venue in November
+Back with a banger: Preston's Guild Hall will stage its first gigs in more than four years before Christmas

 The Preston Weekender - which had been due to start in just eight days’ time - has been postponed and will now be hosted at the hall on 18th and 19th November.